 Cons: the thread may require a little filing to fit through the end link in calibrated chain - a thread-locking compound is required because seizing is impossible.
 In this instance, it does not allow lateral movement on the anchor connector.

 Joining shackles together ‘pin to pin’ results in the bearing edges sliding from side to side.

 Fitting the crown of a shackle through a ‘square cut’ hole so that the shackle bears on two unsympathetic stress points.

 Freedom of Movement

-Fixing an anchor connector directly to the anchor shank with no freedom of lateral movement.
-The use of this method is extremely widespread, looks very neat, but there is a strong possibility that at some point, it will result in some sort of damage or even failure when the anchor is trapped on the seabed.
+Fitting an anchor connector directly to the anchor shank with no freedom of lateral movement is an extremely widespread practice.
+Although it looks very neat, there is a strong possibility that, at some point, it will result in some damage or even failure when the anchor is trapped on the seabed. practice